wildltr/ptranking/README.md

 ![ptl2r](./img/wechat.png)

 # Acknowledgements
+This research is partially supported by JSPS KAKENHI Grant Number JP17K12784.

-Some parts of the code builds upon some other open-source projects, we would like to express our grateful thanks here.
+BTW, the implementation of ListMLE is inspired by the work [Shoelace](https://github.com/rjagerman/shoelace), we would like to express our grateful thanks here.

 # Call for Contribution and/or Collaboration
 Anyone who are interested in the following kinds of contributions and/or collaborations are warmly welcomed.